 Putting pencil to paper

-Once the two points for the shoulders and hip widths are in place begin to carefully sketch the outline of the pear shaped figure.
+Once the two points for the shoulders and hip widths are in place carefully sketch the outline of the pear-shaped figure.

 Starting in the 1 heads section draw an oval.
 This will form the basic outline for the head.
 Once you have done this you can add the neck.

-Then add the position of the arms by drawing in two points for the top and bottom of the arm, that is where the arm meets the shoulder and where it meets the body to form the armpit.
+Then add the position of the arms by drawing in two points for the top and bottom of the arm.
+That is where the arm meets the shoulder and where it meets the body to form the armpit.

-From the arm pit, draw a line, as can be seen in the example to the right.
+From the armpit, draw a line, as can be seen in the example to the right.

-Following on down from the waist begin to gently curve the line out to the outer vertical lines at A and B to form the widest point of the hips and the tops of the thighs, This will also help to create the rounded appearance that is characteristic of the pear shaped figure.
+Following on down from the waist begin to gently curve the line out to the outer vertical lines at A and B to form the widest point of the hips and the tops of the thighs, This will also help to create the rounded appearance that is characteristic of the pear-shaped figure.

 Using the same principle sketch the inside of the legs also.

-You now have a basic outline and are ready to add the arms, bust, feet and hands and bring your Pear shaped figure to life.
+You now have a basic outline and are ready to add the arms, bust, feet and hands and bring your Pear-shaped figure to life.

 In the next part of this tutorial, there are a few more examples of women with a pear-shaped figure.
 In the examples the women are naked.
 If you are a minor or are easily offended do not follow the link.
 If you wish to skip the next page and move to the next tutorial please click HERE!